rikki-iki/recipes/meat/honey_dijon_lamb_cutlets.md

 Add drained lamb cutlets, reserving the marinade and cook for 3 minutes on each side.
 When done, remove the cutlets from the frying pan and keep warm.

 Stir the stock into the same frying pan, scraping any sediment from the bottom.
-Stir in the remaining marinade, bring to the boil and stir until thickened.
+Stir in the remaining marinade, bring to the boil and stir until slightly thickened.

 This dish is best served with a salad.